Muhammad al-Mahdi

-The Twelver theory of occultation crystallized in the first half of the fourth (tenth) century based on rational and textual arguments.
+The Twelver theory of occultation crystallized in the first half of the fourth century AH (tenth century AD) based on rational and textual arguments.
 This theory, for instance, sets forth that the life of Muhammad al-Mahdi has been miraculously prolonged, arguing that the earth cannot be void of the Imam as the highest proof of God.
-In the absence of the Hidden Imam, the leadership vacuum in the Twelver community was gradually filled by jurists.
+In the absence of the Hidden Imam, the leadership vacuum in the Twelver community was gradually filled by faqīh "jurists".
 It is popularly held that the Hidden Imam occasionally appears to the pious.
 The accounts of these encounters are numerous and widespread among the Twelvers.

 Titles

 Abu al-Qasim Muhammad ibn Hasan al-Askari, the eschatological savior in Twelver Islam, is known by many titles, including al-Mahdi (lit. 'the rightly guided'), al-Qa'im (lit. 'he who will rise'), al-Montazar (lit. 'the awaited'), Saheb al-Zaman (lit. 'lord of the age'), al-Gha'ib (lit. 'the hidden'), al-Hojja/Hojjat Allah (lit. 'the proof [of God]'), Sahib al-Amr (lit. 'lord of the cause'), Sahib al-Haqq (lit. 'lord of the truth'), Baqiyat Allah (lit. 'the remnant of God').